Detect Anything 3D in the Wild: Abstract

 \section{Abstract}

 Despite the success of deep learning in close-set 3D object detection, existing approaches struggle with zero-shot generalization to novel objects and camera configurations.
 We introduce \algname, a promptable 3D detection foundation model capable of detecting any novel object under arbitrary camera configurations using only monocular inputs.
 Training a foundation model for 3D detection is fundamentally constrained by the limited availability of annotated 3D data, which motivates \algname to leverage the rich prior knowledge embedded in extensively pre-trained 2D foundation models to compensate for this scarcity.
-To effectively transfer 2D knowledge to 3D, \algname incorporates two core modules: the \encodermodule, which aligns features from different 2D foundation models, and the \decodermodule with Zero-Embedding Mapping, which mitigates catastrophic forgetting in 2D-to-3D knowledge transfer.
+To effectively transfer 2D knowledge to 3D, \algname incorporates two core modules: the \encodermodule, which aligns features from different 2D foundation models, and the \decodermodule with Zero-Embedding Mapping, which stabilizes early training in 2D-to-3D knowledge transfer.
 Experimental results validate the strong generalization of our \algname, which not only achieves state-of-the-art performance on unseen categories and novel camera configurations, but also surpasses most competitors on in-domain data. \algname sheds light on the potential of the 3D foundation model for diverse applications in real-world scenarios, \eg, rare object detection in autonomous driving, and demonstrates promise for further exploration of 3D-centric tasks in open-world settings.
-More visualization results can be found at \href{https://jjxjiaxue.github.io/DetAny3D/}{DetAny3D project page}.
+More visualization results can be found at our code repository.